Material Services (Central Receiving)

 Section IV - Discrepancies

-- 4:04 – Unidentifiable package – After checking the packing slip, the package and , the receiving file, and the receiving department cannot be identified, the supplier is called.
-If the delivery still cannot be identified, the package will be returned and other items to the supplier.
+4:04 – Unidentifiable package – After checking the packing slip, the package and the receiving file, and if the receiving department cannot be identified, the supplier is called.
+If the delivery still cannot be identified, the package will be returned to the supplier.

 Section V - Asset Inventory Item - Receiving Procedure

-- 5:02 – After the item is received, a University identification tag is affixed, delivered to the department.
+5:02 – After the item is received, a University identification tag is affixed and package is delivered to the department.
 Note location of item, record location and tag number on the receiving report and then forward to the Purchasing Fixed Asset Officer.

 Section VI - Delivery Procedure

-Section VII Stationery, Bulk and Maintenance Items - Purpose
+Section VII - Stationary, Bulk and Maintenance Items - Purpose

-Section VIII Stationery, Bulk and Maintenance Items - Objectives
+Section VIII - Stationary, Bulk and Maintenance Items - Objectives

-- 1. Office supplies that are used in the day to day operation by University departments.
-Materiel Services re-orders all supplies.
+8:01 – Office supplies that are used in day-to-day operations by University departments.
+Material Services re-orders all supplies.

-- 3. Maintenance supplies are stored and available.
-The Maintenance Department is responsible for reordering.
+8:03 – Maintenance supplies are stored and available.
+The Office of Facilities and Campus Planning is responsible for reordering.

-- All items stocked are maintained electronically, each item has a unique stock number; purchase requests are submitted to Materiel Services.
+All items stocked are maintained electronically, each item has a unique stock number; purchase requests are submitted to Material Services.

-- Distribution to University departments – A department submits a stationary supplies requisition; the requisition is a three part form and must be signed by an authorized individual; details for ordering are in the Stationery Catalog requested; items are delivered to the department within 5 working days of receipt or order.
+Distribution to University departments – A department submits a Stationary Supplies Requisition form and items are delivered to the department within five (5) working days of receipt or order.
+The Stationary Supplies Requisition is a three-part form that must be signed by an authorized individual; details for ordering are in the Stationery Catalog.

 Storage and Inventory Maintenance Supplies

-- Items are stored and stock levels are monitored by the Maintenance Department.
+Items are stored and stock levels are monitored by the Office of Facilities and Campus Planning.